diekhans/intronProspector/docs/intronProspector.md

 > not collected per chromosome.

 > Strand specificity of RNA library preparation.
 Use `UN` for unstranded, `RF` for first-strand, `FR` for second-strand (case-insensitive).
 The default is `UN`.
 This is used to set the strand in the junction-format BED file.

-`-g fasta, --genome-fasta=fasta`

-> Genome FASTA file, must be indexed by `samtools faidx`.
-Donor and acceptor dinuclotides are identified if provided.

-`-S, --skip-missing-targets`

 `-X category, --exclude=category`